Orphan-Crippler/pico_tvoc/SGP30_tvoc/README.md

 # Under Construction
-As of right now, I am unable to find a working driver for SGP30 using Micropython.
-There are some using Circuitpython though I would like to find a micropython driver and will keep searching.
+As of right now, I am unable to find a working driver for SGP30 using Micro Python.
+There are some using Circuit Python though I would like to find a Micro Python driver and will keep searching.
+The one above is for Circuit Python